Federated Prompt Learning for Weather Foundation Models on Devices: Methodology

-where $\sqrt{d_k}$ is the dimension of adjacent matrix, and $\alpha$ is importance coefficient.
-The term $\mA_{Geo} - \mA_{S}$ highlights the discrepancy between the actual geographic correlation and the encoded spatial correlation, enabling the dynamic adjustment of spatial-temporal correlation among clients to achieve a more precise graph modeling. \paragraph{Optimization for FedWing.} The optimization objective of FedWing is to solve a bi-level optimization problem on federated weather forecasting.
-FedWing applies an APs-based communication strategy, which allows the local model to be updated based on the fixed FM while keeping low parameters interacting with the server to minimize the sum of loss for all clients.
-The optimization objective of FedWing can be formulated below. where $\lbrace \mP \rbrace$ denotes APs that include $ \mP_T$, $ \mP_V$, and $ \mP_{G}$, $\lbrace \mP \rbrace^*$ is the global APs, the local model was parameterized by $\lbrace \mP \rbrace$ after receiving the pre-trained FM.
-The $\lbrace \mP_j \rbrace^l$ is personalized local models from other clients that achieve by the additional regularization term $\mathcal{G}(\cdot)$.
-The learned graph with the adjacent matrix $ \mA$ (computed by $\mA', \mA$) is expected to be sparse and able to preserve proximity relationships among clients.
-The implementation of FedWing is presented in Algorithm~\ref{arg2}.
+where $\lbrace \mP \rbrace$ denotes local prompts including $ \mP_T$, $ \mP_V$, and $ \mP_{S}$, $\lbrace \mP \rbrace^*$ is global prompts, the local model was parameterized by $\lbrace \mP \rbrace$ after receiving the pre-trained FM.
+The $\lbrace \mP_j \rbrace^l$ is personalized local models from other clients that achieve by the additional regularization term $\mathcal{G}(\cdot)$ that is a graph-based constraint that ensures each client aggregates with similar neighbor nodes.
+The learned graph with the adjacent matrix $\mA$ (computed by $\mA', \mA$) is expected to be sparse and able to preserve proximity relationships among clients.
+Algorithm~\ref{arg2} shows the detailed implementation of our \textbf{\texttt{FedPoD}}.